telerik/winforms-docs/telerik-presentation-framework/layout/sample-arrange-stage-scenarios.md

 # Sample Arrange Stage Scenarios

 Element placement within the area allocated by the parent takes place during the arrange stage.
-Placement depends on a variety of properties including Alignment, StretchHorizontally, StretchVeritically and the ratio of the size allocated by the parent to the DesiredSize of the child.
+Placement depends on a variety of properties including __Alignment__, __StretchHorizontally__, __StretchVeritically__ and the ratio of the size allocated by the parent to the DesiredSize of the child.

 ## Parent Allocates with Requested Size

 The layout scenario below shows two children with margins, borders, padding and an angle transformation for Child 1.
-In this case the parent has arranged  the children with exactly the requested *DesiredSize*.
+In this case the parent has arranged  the children with exact requested *DesiredSize*.

 ![tpf-layout-sample-arrange-state-scenarios 001](images/tpf-layout-sample-arrange-state-scenarios001.png)